 A discretionary profit sharing plan is a defined contribution plan in which employers allow employees to share in company profits.
 The employer’s contribution is discretionary which means that the amount may fluctuate each year with no minimum required.
 The amount of the contribution can either be a total dollar amount or based on a percentage of the employees’ compensation.

-An age weighted profit sharing plan is a Defined Contribution (DC) plan with a tiered contribution schedule based on either age, service or job classification.
-In order to satisfy IRS nondiscrimination requirements, the plan contributions are cross-tested as defined benefits.
+An age weighted profit-sharing plan is a Defined Contribution (DC) plan with a tiered contribution schedule based on either age, service, or job classification.
+To satisfy IRS nondiscrimination requirements, the plan contributions are cross tested as defined benefits.

 Although Defined Benefit (DB) plans are not as common as Defined Contribution (DC) plans, a DB plan may be the best solution to providing sufficient retirement income with the most tax-efficient design possible.

 For example, if the investment performance of the plan assets was greater than assumed, the contribution requirements in future years will decrease because there are more assets to fund the projected benefits provided under the plan.
 Conversely, the future contribution requirements will increase if plan assets do not perform as well as assumed.
-For an older employee, the funding requirements to provide an annual life annuity of $230,000, payable at age 62 can be much higher than $57,000.
-For example, a participant age 60 could receive an annual contribution of $250,000 or more.
+For an older employee, the funding requirements to provide an annual life annuity of $265,000, payable at age 62 can be much higher than $66,000.
+For example, a participant aged 60 could receive an annual contribution of $395,000 or more.
 The older the participant, the higher the maximum contribution, because you have a shorter period of time to fund the benefit that is provided under the plan.